I’ve not heard of Community Foundations – are they new?

 I’d like to support a few national charities as well as the Foundation – can I do this?

-Our primary reason for being is to support local charitable giving and we hope this will be the main focus for our donors, however it is possible to include national charities amongst your supported causes.
+Our primary reason for being is to support local charitable giving and we hope this will be the main focus for our supporters, however it is possible to include national charities amongst your supported causes.
 This means that you can use your Hawke’s Bay Foundation fund to manage all of your giving, thereby minimising expense, administration and complication.